thecodingmachine/kickoff-docker-php/README.md

 ### Install more PHP extensions

-Open the `Dockerfile` located in the `apache/volume` folder and [follow the official instructions](https://github.com/docker-library/docs/tree/master/php#how-to-install-more-php-extensions).
+Open the `Dockerfile` located in the `apache` folder and [follow the official instructions](https://github.com/docker-library/docs/tree/master/php#how-to-install-more-php-extensions).

 Once done, run `make kickoff` to rebuild your Apache container.